elunna/nerfhack-changelog/README.md

     riding:         Restricted  -> Basic

 * Cave dwellers also cannot have skills in edged or pointy weapons unrestricted.
 Note that they can still receive these weapons as altar gifts.
 The exception is unicorn horns, which the cave dwellers can reach skilled in.
+* Cavemen get Keolewa as their first sacrifice gift.

 ### HEALER
 * Add L's Wounds patch: healers can see damage on monsters
+* Healers start with 2 eucalyptus leaves.
 * Healers get a large bonus when applying unicorn horns
+* Healers can use an uncursed unicorn horn as if it is blessed.
+* Healers get sickness resistance instead of warning at level 15 (Evil).
 * Cyclops can berserk

 ### KNIGHT
-* Only lawful Knights can dip for Excalibur (from EvilHack/SporkHack)
+* Only lawful Knights can dip for Excalibur (Evil/Spork)
 * Knights start with a +0 studded leather armor instead of a +1 ring mail (K-Mod)
 * The knights quest has been infested with a swarm of merfolk